Zarin Mehta: Sonoma State University

 Mehta was named co-executive director of the Green Music Center at Sonoma State University in October 2013.
 Both artist Lang Lang and benefactor Sandy Weill were instrumental in his appointment.
 President of the university, Judy K. Sakaki, announced in December 2016 that as part of a plan to restructure Green Music Center management, a single executive director will be hired to fulfill the duties of both Mehta and the interim co-executive director, Stan Nosek.

 Mehta's total pay and benefits during 2015 was $625,339.56.
 In 2015, Mehta was identified as the highest earning employee of the California State University system.
 Mehta retired from Sonoma State in 2017.

 Personal

 He is the brother of Zubin Mehta and son of the late Mehli Mehta, founder of the Bombay Symphony Orchestra.
 He is married to Canadian soprano Carmen Lasky, who was previously married to his brother Zubin.
+He is of Parsi descent.